-My dissertation, Emotion in Social Media, looks at issues of emotional experience and expression in social media, and examines the use of social media 'Big Data' to make inferences about the human experience—our emotions, opinions and so on—examining opportunities and limitations.
-I am founding director of the Center for Technology, Society & Policy, a new research institution within the School of Information, and I recently completed work on a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and is now being expanded to all ten University of California campuses.
+My dissertation, Emotion in Social Media, looks at issues of emotional experience and expression in social media, and examines the use of social media ‘Big Data’ to make inferences about emotional life.
+I am founding director of the Center for Technology, Society & Policy, a new research institution within the School of Information, and during my Ph.D. completed a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and has since been expanded to all ten University of California campuses.
 In 2012, I interned with Facebook's user experience research team.
-I’m also a big fan of the civic entrepreneurship space, and work on a small civic engagement startup with some of my colleagues.
+I’m also a big fan of civic entrepreneurship, and have worked on a small civic engagement startup with colleagues.
 My dissertation research is funded in part by the Center for Long-Term Cybersecurity, and my thesis advisor is Steven Weber.
 To stay balanced, I sing and swim.

 Much of my previous work experience is listed on LinkedIn.

-My advisor and I have taught Applied Behavioral Economics together for three years, and I lecture, lead class discussions and shape the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
+My advisor and I taught Applied Behavioral Economics together for three years, and I lectured, led class discussions and shaped the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
 In 2014, I also initiated a Research Track, aimed at helping Ph.D. and research-oriented Master's students gain more practice in designing and conducting independent research projects.
 I've also served as the teaching assistant for Information Law & Policy (Fall 2012, Spring 2014) and Information Visualization & Presentation (Spring 2013).